camilleblock/ddRadseq/README.md

 ```
 # Run gstacks
 gstacks identifies SNPs within the meta population for each locus and then genotypes each individual at each identified SNP.
 It also phases the SNPs at each locus into haplotypes.
 Before running gstacks make sure your pop map fits the correct format.
 This map should contain all necessary information about the sampling site and should be saved in .txt file.
 I recommend making the text file in linux using the nano command.
 In the example, the numbered groups correspond to levels of socioeconomic status.
+Each column is separated by a tab.

 Example pop map format:

 A005D02 A0005	Toronto_Fifth

 A025D01	A025	Toronto_Second